lxwgcool/Pacbio_WGS_WDL_Pipeline/Docs/TRGT_Algorithm_Interpretation.md

 # TRGT Algorithm Interpretation
 ## Questions 1: if you are able to provide me with details from TRGT to clarify what the algorithm calls a microsatellite?
 There are a total of three steps in how TRGT calls microsatellites
-### Step 1: TRGT locates reads that span a given repeat region and clusters them:
+### Step 1: TRGT locates reads that span a given repeat region and clusters them
 1. To cluster the reads, TRGT first calculates the edit distances between all pairs of reads and then performs agglomerative clustering using Ward linkage.
 2. It filters out any cluster containing fewer than 10% of the total number of spanning reads.
 3. Two cases are considered:
    * Diploid repeats: TRGT assigns the two largest clusters to each allele.
    * Haploid repeats: The largest cluster is assigned to the allele.

-### Step 2: Reconstructing the consensus sequence of each repeat allele:
+### Step 2: Reconstructing the consensus sequence of each repeat allele
 1. A read of the median length is selected from the corresponding cluster and used as the alignment backbone.
 2. All reads in the cluster are aligned against this backbone sequence.
 3. The consensus sequence is determined by scanning the backbone and incorporating bases through a majority vote based on the alignment operations.

-### Step 3: Annotating occurrences of individual repeat motifs within each consensus allele (final step of calling repeats):
+### Step 3: Annotating occurrences of individual repeat motifs within each consensus allele
+This is the final step of calling repeats.
 TRGT considers two cases separately:
 1. Case 1: Simple tandem repeats (TRs)
    * Definition
       * Repetitions of one or multiple fixed-sized motifs.